didoesdigital/2020-timeline/README.md

 This project uses [D3](https://d3js.org/) and vanilla JavaScript.

-## Setup

-- [yarn](https://yarnpkg.com/lang/en/docs/install/) to install dev dependencies like live-server for hot reloading in local development

 ## Development

-- `yarn dev`
+- `npx live-server src` to run live-server for hot reloading in local development

 ## License